kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 * **option 43**
   - *required if option 1 is used below*

-Obviously a dhcp relay or helper statement would need to be added to the gateway interface pointing to the DHCP server.
+Obviously a dhcp relay or helper statement is required on the gateway router interface pointing towards the DHCP server.

 ## DNA Center Discovery
-In order to land on DNA Center though the device needs help in finding it.
+In order to communicate with DNA Center the device going through the PnP process needs additional information while finding it.

 The PnP components are as follows:

 ![json](images/pnp-workflows.png?raw=true "Import JSON")

-There are 3 automated methods to make that occur:
+There are 3 automated methods that can be used to assist with DNA Center discovery process:

 1. **DHCP with option 43**
 ```shell